For the 2026 school year, there are 7 public high schools serving 3,211 students in Laurel, MS.

-Laurel, MS public high school have a Graduation Rate of 90%, which is more than the Mississippi average of 89%.
+Laurel, MS public high school have a Graduation Rate of 89%, which is equal to the Mississippi average of 89%.

 The school with highest graduation rate is Northeast Jones High School, with 90-94% graduation rate.
 Read more about public school graduation rate statistics in Mississippi or national school graduation rate statistics.